 You need a more complete solution

 Grasshopper allows entrepreneurs to have a dedicated business number, as well as several added features, while using their own preferred provider.
 Therefore, Grasshopper is handy for small businesses or individuals.
-However, it is lacking in some areas, such as customer support, custom greetings settings, international calling, records from a CRM for incoming calls.
+However, it is lacking in some areas, such as customer support, voice mail recordings, or retrieving records from a CRM for incoming calls.
 If you are interested in these features, you would likely benefit from an alternative.

 Pros: Grasshopper is a viable solution for small businesses or solo entrepreneurs that have a good budget